espacesociety/espacesociety.github.io/_macropedia/fasantauri-system.md

 The heavily industrialized provinces with their Oligarchic overlords, evolved into technology-rich kingdoms, frequently at war, always maneuvering for supremacy in an ever-shifting array of alliances.

 By the second half of the Decline, only a half-dozen kingdoms remained, with Glacia almost solely the territory of the [Perez Family](/macropedia/perez-family) and Goetel's World in the hands of the [Tawmeriks](/macropedia/tawmerik-dynasty)[-'^1^'-].
 Terra Nouveau, with its larger populations and greater resource base, remained divided into four kingdoms, though pre-eminent among them was Krezil.
-The Oligarchs initially resisted such younger clans as the Tawmeriks and Perezs, but ultimately accomodated them, though never entirely accepting their inevitable political status as equals.
+The Oligarchs initially resisted such younger clans as the Tawmeriks and Perezs, but ultimately accommodated them, though never entirely accepting their inevitable political status as equals.

 In the final century of the Decline, the last great war of the Fasantauri System was fought, the so-called Fifth Patrician's War.
 Though, like the others, it was fought largely to a stalemate, for Krezil it proved an economic disaster, leading to the infamous [Krezil Stock Market Crash](/macropedia/krezil-stock-market-crash).
 The Tawmeriks, Perezs and the other Oligarchs (particularly the Bafiktuys), seized much of this wealthy state's assets, enriching themselves and paving the way for political unification.